The Form 2's touchscreen will provide notifications if the Form 2 encounters any abnormalities. Understand what the error messages mean.

 Factory Reset Instructions

-On some occasions, resetting the Form 2 may be appropriate to correct unusual printer behavior.
+On some occasions, a factory reset may be appropriate to correct unusual printer behavior.
 Unusual printer behavior may include unknown error messages, incomplete firmware upgrades, a non-responsive touchscreen, or trouble connecting via PreForm.
-To perform the factory reset:
+The factory reset erases any custom settings and inputs including Fine Tuning settings, uploaded jobs, and networked connections.